Aren’t there public schools in Bwindi?

 Your sponsorships also helps pay for teachers, infrastructure, clean water and many other things that benefit all the children in the school.

 The online payments go through Paypal (even if you pay with a credit card) which charges us a fee.
-We build that fee into the online payments so the school receives the full $450.
-The Paypal fee is added to all online payments.
+We build that fee into all online payments to ensure that $555 is actual received after those fees.
+To make things easier, we ask for $570.
+This is slightly more that is needed from US sponsors but slightly less than the total needed from International sponsors.